LmaA-aD/AdKats/README.md

 free option though, the size is limited, and these things can log A LOT of data if it's an active server.

 AdKats checks the database for needed tables on connect.
 If it doesn't find the proper tables/views it will run the script linked below.
-You can run the script beforehand if you dont want the plugin changing table structure in your database.<br/>
+You can run the script beforehand if you don't want the plugin changing table structure in your database.<br/>
 <br/>
 <a href="https://github.com/ColColonCleaner/AdKats/blob/master/adkats.sql" target="_blank">SQL Code</a>